aGrUM 3.1.1

 template<typename Val, typename Priority, typename Cmp>

-INLINE const Priority & gum::PriorityQueueImplementation< Val, Priority, Cmp >::priorityByPos ( Size index) const
+const Priority & gum::PriorityQueueImplementation< Val, Priority, Cmp >::priorityByPos ( Size index) const

 Returns the priority of the value passed in argument.